mayurbijarniya/momento-backend/README.md

 - bcryptjs for password hashing
 - Multer for file uploads
 - UUID for identifiers
-- Axios for external API calls (Unsplash, OpenRouter)
+- Axios for external API calls (Unsplash)
 - CORS for cross-origin access

 ## Features